-ID of the specific objective 1 Title of the specific objective Increase employment and integration of long-term unemployed NEETs into the labour market and of all NEETs from 2019 Results that the Member States seek to achieve with Union support Young people are in a particularly unfavourable position in the labour market, as evidenced by the continuous rise of the unemployment rate of the 15-29 age group since 2008 (amounting to 35.2% in 2013), and parallel decline of the employment rate (reaching 29.0% in 2013).
+ID of the specific objective 1 Title of the specific objective Increase employment and integration of long-term unemployed NEETs into the labour market Results that the Member States seek to achieve with Union support Young people are in a particularly unfavourable position in the labour market, as evidenced by the continuous rise of the unemployment rate of the 15-29 age group since 2008 (amounting to 35.2% in 2013), and parallel decline of the employment rate (reaching 29.0% in 2013).
 The share of youth in total unemployment increased from 28.7% in 2008 to 32.8% in 2013.
 Flows of unemployment and employment show that a total of 47.7% of entries in unemployment in 2013 was accounted by youth, the highest proportion of new entries recorded for the age group 25-29.
 Long-term unemployment rate for youth 15-29 amounts to 18.4% for Croatia in 2013.
 The share of long-term unemployment among young people is steadily decreasing with the rising level of education - an average of 34% of long-term unemployed youth was without a high school education, 28% with a three-year vocational education and only 13% of highly educated youth.
 These differences are significantly more pronounced with regard to youth without work experience with especially unfavourable dynamics of finding work for those with lower education (only 1/5 of them find a job within 1 year of registering), so young people without higher education and without work experience are faced with the biggest obstacles in finding a first job.
 In accordance with Youth Guarantee Implementation Plan Croatia will combat long-term unemployment of NEETs through the ESF.
 Expected results regarding long-term unemployed NEETs are directed to the increase of their employability through different ALMP measures, with particular focus on acquiring the first working experience.

-ESF activities will be focused on increasing the employment of long-term unemployed NEETs and their integration into the labour market as well as on all NEETs from year 2019 (that will be supported under YEI until the end of 2018).
+ESF activities will be focused on increasing the employment of long-term unemployed NEETs and their integration into the labour market.
 Key results of this SO expected to be achieved include increasing stable and sustainable employment and self-employment levels of unemployed youth, especially long-term unemployed NEETs as well as their employability, providing necessary working experience, skills upgrade and practical skills attainment.